jiangnanhugo/SRSci/_includes/README.md

-# SRBench: A Living Benchmark for Symbolic Regression

-The methods for symbolic regression (SR) have come a long way since the days of Koza-style genetic programming (GP).
-Our goal with this project is to keep a living benchmark of modern symbolic regression, in the context of state-of-the-art ML methods.

-Currently these are the challenges, as we see it:

-- Lack of cross-pollination between the GP community and the ML community (different conferences, journals, societies etc)
-- Lack of strong benchmarks in SR literature (small problems, toy datasets, weak comparator methods)
-- Lack of a unified framework for SR, or GP

-We are addressing the lack of pollination by making these comparisons open source, reproduceable and public, and hoping to share them widely with the entire ML research community.
-We are trying to address the lack of strong benchmarks by providing open source benchmarking of many SR methods on large sets of problems, with strong baselines for comparison.
-To handle the lack of a unified framework, we've specified minimal requirements for contributing a method to this benchmark: a scikit-learn compatible API.
+# SciBench: Scientist-in-the-loop benchmark for symbolic regression

+We propose a new evaluation paradigm (**Scibench**) that simulates an integrated framework of scientist-in-the-loop for data generation and a learning algorithm for symbolic expression discovery.
+The proposed benchmark standards solve a major gap in the existing benchmark evaluation:
+- the input data (experiment trials) is not necessarily generated from random *i.i.d.* distribution
+- the input data stays unchanged during learning.

+Instead, from the history of experimental physics and  chemical element discovery, the data should be:
+- actively queried throughout the process of scientific discovery.

+Specifically, our **Scibench** offers a unified data query protocol for the learning algorithms.
+Equipped with this extra flexibility, the learning algorithms can determine what training data is needed to uncover the underlying symbolic expression.

 # Benchmarked Methods

-This benchmark currently consists of **14** symbolic regression methods, **7** other ML methods, and **252** datasets from [PMLB](https://github.com/EpistasisLab/penn-ml-benchmarks), including real-world and synthetic datasets from processes with and without ground-truth models.
+This benchmark currently consists of **14** symbolic regression methods, **7** other ML methods, including real-world and synthetic datasets from processes with and without ground-truth models.

 Methods currently benchmarked: